 How well-equipped your home is for the winter depends on where you are located.
-If you live in a northern climate (like we do here on the East Coast), your house was most likely built with the pipes in the interior to protect them from freezing.
+If you live in a northern climate (like we do here in New England), your house was most likely built with the pipes in the interior to protect them from freezing.

 If you live in regions, where freezing temperatures are rare, but still occur, your pipes may be installed in exterior walls (we’ve even seen them installed outside of the house in New Orleans) or in unheated areas such as crawl spaces or attics.

 Those pipes are in danger of freezing during a cold snap.
-But even in northern states, when the Polar Vortex starts blowing, no pipes are safe.
+But even in northern states, when the cold weather strikes, no pipes are safe.